 - 1. You can compile the library to create .class and .jar files that contain the annotations.
 Then, when doing pluggable type-checking, you would put those files on the classpath.
 When running your code, you can use either version of the library: the one you created or the original distributed version. - With this compilation approach, the syntax of the library annotations is validated ahead of time.
 Thus, this compilation approach is less error-prone, and the type-checker runs faster.
 You get correctness guarantees about the library in addition to your code.
 Section 28.3 describes how to compile a library. - 2.
 You can supply the annotated library source code, or a very concise variant called a "stub file", textually to the Checker Framework. - The stub file approach does not require you to compile the library source code.
 A stub file is applicable to multiple versions of a library, so the stub file does not need to be updated when a new version of the library is released.
 When provided by the author of the checker, a stub file is used automatically, with no need for the user to supply a command-line option.
-The stub file reader approach has some limitations, notably using non-standard syntax in some locations (Section 28.4.5).
 Section 28.4 describes how to create and use stub files.

 If you write any library annotations, please share them so that they can be distributed with the Checker Framework.
 Sharing your annotations is useful even if the library is only partially annotated.
 However, as noted in Section 2.4.1, it is best to annotate an entire class at a time.
-You may find type inference tools (Chapter 27.2, page 163) helpful when getting started, but you should always examine their results.
+You may find type inference tools (Chapter 27.2, page 165) helpful when getting started, but you should always examine their results.